SeanOxford/Fay/README.md

 Love Retrofit, used it for years, but I'm a huge fan of Ktor.
 It's a super lightweight and mechanical networking library built by the creators of Kotlin and heavily integrated into the language itself

+## findViewById vs Everything else

+I've thoroughly used butterknife, viewbinding, databinding, and kotlin synthetics, and findViewById is the simplest, straightforward axiomatic way of view referencing that will never throw curve balls

 # Time Estimates

 * Initial architectural framework - 1~ hour